-What’s more, the so-called “sadness” connected to artistic appreciation is not actually the same sadness people experience in real, everyday life.
-A 2013 experiment and study published in Frontiers in Psychology which rests on the dichotomy between real and perceived emotion, demonstrates that, while sad music was perceived as tragic, the actual experience of the participants resulted in romantic, blithe and less tragic emotions.
+What’s more, the so-called “sadness” connected to artistic appreciation is not the same sadness people experience in real, everyday life.
+A 2013 experiment and study published in Frontiers in Psychology which rests on the dichotomy between real and perceived emotion, demonstrates that, while sad music was perceived as tragic, the experience of the participants resulted in romantic, blithe and less tragic emotions.
 Another recent study explores the rewards connected to sad music, namely reward of imagination, emotion regulation, empathy, and no “real-life” implications.

 Here is a selection of heart-wrenching—yet cathartic— pieces.

 Tchaikovsky’s compositions are notable for having an underlying element of sadness–just think of Swan Lake’s haunting main theme–and the Pathétique is emblematic in that: in fact, it was dedicated to his nephew, with whom he was in a secret relationship.
 The first movement is allegro non-troppo, the second is allegro con grazia, the third is allegro molto vivace and the finale is adagio lamentoso, andante.
 It should be noted, however, that the name Pathétique is the French translation of the Russian Патетическая (Pateticheskaya), which means “passionate, emotional,” similar to the German leidenschaftlich, not “arousing pity” Fun fact: when the Pathétique premiered on October 16th, 1893, an 11-year-old student was among the audience.
 His name was Igor Stravinskij.